How to Celebrate las Fiestas Patrias in Chile

 Fondas and Ramadas are my favorite things about el dieciocho.
 Not only are they the central place where most of the food, dancing, and other activities take place, but some of them have themes catering to all tastes with funny names, like the ”la Yein Fonda” or ”X el chico no hay guaga”.
 Don’t be surprised if there’s a ramada hosting a drag show next to the ramada with punks and rockers watching a live band.

 Fondas and Ramadas are easily noticeable with their thatched roofs made from tree branches reminiscent of the Chilean countryside.
 Although fondas and ramadas are widely used interchangeably, traditionally fondas mainly serve food and drinks while ramadas also feature floor, a stage for performances by local artist, and often have cover charges.
 Coquimbo’s Pampilla is the largest celebration, but Parque O’Higgins is the largest in Santiago.

 Eat More Food: Empanadas

-Wine, national beers, Pisco, and everything in between are choice drinks to accompany the immense amount of food.
-What steals the show is Chicha, a sweet, distilled grape or apple based beverage that is almost exclusively drunk during the week.
-Melón con Vino (wine inside of a melon) is also a favorite, as well as the infamous Terremoto (pipeño wine, a bit of fernet, and a scoop of pineapple ice cream), all sweet ideas, but potent choices.
+Wine, national beers, pisco, and everything in between are the choice drinks to pair with the immense amount of food.
+What steals the show is chicha, a sweet, distilled grape or apple based beverage that is almost exclusively drunk during the week.
+Melón con Vino (wine inside of a melon) is also a favorite, as well as the infamous terremoto (pipeño wine, a bit of fernet, and a scoop of pineapple ice cream), all sweet yet potent choices.

 Watch, Learn, and Dance Cueca